tailataila/SQL-Practice/sql-terms.md

 **_Second normal form:_** any column that is not the primary key needs to depend on the primary key.

-**_Third normal form:_** avoid transitive dependancies - any column that is not the primary key is only dependent on the primary key.
+**_Third normal form:_** avoid transitive dependencies - any column that is not the primary key is only dependent on the primary key.

 ### Index